KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\deals\routes.py:77`

 **Description**:
-The `get_deal_view` method is likely responsible for retrieving and displaying detailed information about a specific deal identified by `deal_id` within the EeazyCRM system, while also ensuring that the user has the necessary access permissions through the `check_access` function.
+The `get_deal_view` method is used to retrieve the view of a specific deal identified by 'deal_id'.
+It is likely called by a function or method that requires information or details about a specific deal, after checking access permissions.

 ---